developer-omkar-shinde/frontend-notes/JAVASCRIPT_INTERVIEW_QUESTION.md

 🔹Optimize Loops & Iterations

 ## 🚀 What is memoization, and how can you implement it in JavaScript? ✅

+## 🚀 Explain some features of ES6 ✅

 ## 🚀 What is the difference between microtasks and macrotasks in JavaScript?